bencoveney/bencoveney.github.io/posts/allocator.md

 ### 4: Expanding the Heap

-We now have everything we need to walk through the heap and find a block which can fit an allocation, but theres an extra scenario to consider: What happens if we walk all the way through the heap, inspecting each block, but cannot find one which is both free and can fit the allocation?
+We now have everything we need to walk through the heap and find a block which can fit an allocation, but there's an extra scenario to consider: What happens if we walk all the way through the heap, inspecting each block, but cannot find one which is both free and can fit the allocation?
 The only solution in this case is to expand the heap.

 Fortunately this is not too tricky, all we need to do is: